-- is a progressive income tax, that ranges from 23% to 43%, which means the higher the income, the higher the rate of tax payable.
-The employer withholds the emloyee's income tax and transfers the payment to the tax authorities on a monthly basis.
+- is a progressive income tax, that ranges from 23% to 43%, which means the higher the income, the higher the tax rate.
+The employer withholds the employee's income tax and transfers the payment to the tax authorities on a monthly basis.
 For simplicity, our salary calculator does not include the Regional Tax, which varies from 0.7% to 3.33%, nor the Municipal tax, which ranges from 0% to 0.9%.

 - Social Security Contributions

 - is a tax applied on the gross income and it represents 9.19% of the employee's wage.
 The employee's contributions are deducted at source from their gross salary by their employer on a monthly basis.

 The information presented here is based on the fiscal regulations in Italy in 2022.
 Visit agenziaentrate.gov.it for more details.

 Financial Facts About Italy

 Italy is the world's 9th biggest economy and the 8th largest exporter in the world.
 The country's industrial economy is divided into a highly-industrialized northern part (75% of the nation's wealth is produced here) and a less-developed, welfare-dependent, more agriculture-depended southern part.

 According to the Human Development Index, Italy has a very high standard of living, and has the world's 8th highest quality of life.
 The country is also known for its rich art, cuisine, history, fashion, and its beautiful surroundings.
 It is the fifth most visited country in international tourism arrivals and it has more than 5 million foreign nationals, or about 8.2% of the country's population.